MIDWEST VIOLIN CAUCUS at UNI

 - a group of people who meet to discuss a particular issue or to work together for a shared goal

 Join us at UNI for a day of interactive learning and performing!
-The 2019 Midwest Violin Caucus will feature violinist and new UNI faculty artist Steve Koh and the Interro String Quartet who will present masterclasses, sectionals, and perform—with YOU—in the event’s culminating concert in the Great Hall of UNI’s Gallagher-Bluedorn Performing Arts Center.
+The 2019 Midwest Violin Caucus will feature violinist and UNI faculty artist Steve Koh who will present masterclasses, sectionals, and perform—with YOU—in the event’s culminating concert in the Great Hall of UNI’s Gallagher-Bluedorn Performing Arts Center.

 Become a member of the Northern Iowa Chamber and Symphony Orchestra with Music Director Rebecca Burkhardt for a day!
 The rehearsals and performances this year will include: Vivaldi’s Concerto for Four Violins in B-minor (1700 -10) and Michael Abels’ Urban Legends (2010).